 But after more than 80 years, the tide may be turning.

+TNC is working with VIMS on an effort to produce and grow scallops from larvae to juvenile size.
 In May 2017, we released 12.3 million bay scallop larvae that were spawned by VIMS and Cherrystone Aquafarms into the eelgrass in South Bay.
-The hope is to eventually restore a self-sustaining population of bay scallops to Virginia waters.

 Scallops affix themselves to blades of seagrass which provide shelter from strong currents and from predators like crabs and rays.
-Along with our partners at VIMS, we’re working to build on our successful eelgrass restoration efforts by returning bay scallops to Virginia waters.
+Along with our partners at VIMS, we’re working to build on our successful eelgrass restoration efforts in the hope of eventually restoring a self-sustaining population of bay scallops to Virginia waters.